April 20, 2026

 Backlink Building

+Backlinks are still one of the clearest ways to build authority around a website.
+They help search engines understand that other relevant sites trust your content enough to reference it.
 This lines up with Google’s broader emphasis on E-E-A-T, especially authoritativeness and trustworthiness.
 Google does not treat E-E-A-T as a single ranking factor, but it does describe those qualities as part of how its systems work to prioritize the most helpful content.
 Strong backlinks, brand mentions, and consistent signals across the web all support that bigger picture.

 Forum Presence